-- 1. When a contagious disease is diagnosed in an individual or a staff member, the Asst.
-Vice President of Health & Wellness will begin assessing the severity of the situation and the potential for a widespread outbreak.
-They will also contact the Indiana Health Department for guidance and follow the direction of state and local health and governmental officials. - 2.
-Work with the Indiana Health Department to conduct contact tracing on staff and individuals who have been infected or may have been exposed. - 3.
-Develop & implement any necessary quarantine measures (follow guidance given by the Indiana Health Department). - 4.
-Determine if this is a relatively isolated occurrence or a more widespread pandemic.
-How Noble responds will be determined accordingly. - 5.
-Determine what audiences have been impacted and implement a communications plan for each.
+1. When a contagious disease is diagnosed in an individual or a staff member, the Vice President of Compliance & Operations will begin assessing the severity of the situation & potential for a widespread outbreak.
+The Indiana Health Department will be consulted.
+Follow the direction of state and local health and governmental officials.

+2. Work with the Indiana Health Department to conduct contact tracing on staff and individuals who have been infected/exposed.

+3. Develop & implement any necessary quarantine measures as recommended by the Indiana Health Department.

+4. Determine if this is an isolated occurrence or a more widespread pandemic.
+Noble will respond accordingly.

+5. Determine which audiences have been impacted and implement a communications plan for each.
 Refer to the Crisis Plan for a list of audiences.
-This may be an ongoing communications effort, with actions and recommendations that evolve over time. - 6.
-Call families, caregivers and group homes to convey what we know about the situation and what Noble is doing to reduce further exposure.
-Again, this may be an ongoing communications effort. - 7.
-If the situation warrants, call families, caregivers and group homes to pick up individuals. - 8.
-The Crisis Team may need to meet frequently to stay on top of the situation, with actions taken in conjunction with any guidance provided by the state. - 9.
-Communications must be prepared for all audiences deemed appropriate.
-Depending on the severity of the situation, this might be for an extended period of time. - 10.
-Appropriate infectious disease control measures should be taken to sanitize any areas where exposure could have occurred. - 11, Immediately begin training all staff members on any enhanced health and safety protocols, reinforcing the need to always follow best practices in disease prevention, like proper handwashing techniques, etc.
+This may be an ongoing communications effort, with actions and recommendations that evolve over time.

+6. Call families and caregivers to convey what we know about the situation and what Noble is doing to reduce further exposure.
+This may be an ongoing communications.

+7. If the situation warrants, call families and caregivers to pick up individuals.

+8. The Crisis Team may need to meet frequently to stay on top of the situation, with actions taken in conjunction with any guidance provided by the state.

+9. Communications must be prepared for all impacted audiences.
+Depending on the severity of the situation, this might be for an extended period of time.

+10. Appropriate infectious disease control measures should be taken to sanitize any areas where exposure could have occurred.

+11, Immediately begin training all staff members on any enhanced health and safety protocols, reinforcing the need to always follow best practices in disease prevention, like proper handwashing techniques.

-Proactive Issues Management: It might be necessary to conduct follow-up in-service trainings with staff and individuals served on infectious disease control.
+It might be necessary to conduct follow-up in-service trainings with staff and individuals served on infectious disease control.